alank90/ai-resume-builder/README.md

 ## Notes on setting up Python project & environment

-- Create a .env file in root directory and then add the key OPEN_AI_KEY="My_API_Key"
+- Create a .env file in root directory and then add the key OPENAI*API_KEY="My_API_Key".

-  Then, in a Python script we will import it via the _load_dotenv_ library(already installed in the project via _requirements.txt_) and call it:
+  Because we have specifically named the env variable "\_OPENAI_API_KEY*" the OpenAI module will automatically import it, no need to add it when initializing the client.
+Or else you can assign a variable with the _load_dotenv_ library and call it:

   _from **dotenv** import \*\*\_load_dotenv_\*\*